 Figure 5.
-Write Enable Instruction
+Write Enable Instruction for SPI Mode

-8.2.2 Write Enable for Volatile Status Register (50h)
+Write Enable for Volatile Status Register (50h) 8.2.2

 The non-volatile Status Register bits described in section 7.1 can also be written to as volatile bits.
-This gives more flexibility to change the system configuration and memory protection schemes quickly without waiting for the typical non-volatile bit write cycles or affecting the endurance of the Status Register non-volatile bits.
+This gives more flexibility to change the system configuration and memory protection schemes quickly without waiting for the typical non-volatile bit write cycles or affecting the endurance of the Status Register nonvolatile bits.
 To write the volatile values into the Status Register bits, the Write Enable for Volatile Status Register (50h) instruction must be issued prior to a Write Status Register (01h) instruction.
 Write Enable for Volatile Status Register instruction (Figure 6) will not set the Write Enable Latch (WEL) bit, it is only valid for the Write Status Register instruction to change the volatile Status Register bit values.

 Figure 6.
-Write Enable for Volatile Status Register Instruction
+Write Enable for Volatile Status Register Instruction for SPI Mode